 - Exercise: This is the one piece I’m still struggling with which, as a former personal trainer, is very embarrassing to admit!
 I have a standing desk at work so on days I’m wearing sensible shoes I do standing workouts complete with squats, leg lifts, standing ab exercises and arm circles.
 Ok, when I see that written out I think that might be more embarrassing than admitting I don’t work out!

 Results of my Miracle Morning

 The clarity and energy I gained as a result of the MM is nothing short of a miracle!
 I noticed on the days I completed my condensed routine I always had big ah-ha moments or amazing ideas pop into my head.
-I had more energy and was much more productive throughout the day.
+It created more energy and I was much more productive throughout the day.
 I also noticed the voice of doubt, worry, and fear was very quiet on my MM days.